Northern Territories Issue Q&A

 - Q9Are visits to the Northern Territories, exchanges with people living in the Northern Territories, etc., currently being arranged?

-- The government has requested Japanese people not to enter the Northern Territories which are illegally occupied by Russia, including complying with Russia’s "entry and exit procedures", but as exceptions, visits, exchanges, and the like are conducted under the following four frameworks set up between Japan and Russia.
+- The government has requested Japanese people not to enter the Northern Territories which are illegally occupied by Russia, including complying with Russia’s "entry and exit procedures", but as exceptions, visits, exchanges, and the like has been conducted under the following four frameworks set up between Japan and Russia.

 - Visits to graves